NanXiao/ump/README.md

 # ump
 A universal thread-safe memory pool.
-This simple memory can be used if following conditions are satisfied:
+This simple memory pool can be used if following conditions are satisfied:
 (1) The memory sizes are some fixed numbers.
 E.g, `32`, `64`, `128`, etc, not random;
 (2) The allocating memory operation is not so cheap, e.g., CUDA.